boynux/boynux.github.com/_posts/2015-05-16-rake-pipeline-automation.md

 <img width='160' src="{{ site.url }}/img/ruby-logo.png" alt="How to use Rake in build pipeline automation." title="How to use Rake in build pipeline automation." align="right" />

 Are you currently using *build pipelines* or *continues integration* servers?
-If yes, before continue to read the rest let's take a look at your jobs.Assuming you are using PHP if you see something like this:
+If yes, before continue to read the rest let's take a look at your jobs.Assuming you are using PHP if you have something like this:

     Job Name: Build
     Command: composer install --no-dev